GiggleSquid/thatferretblog/content/posts/Ferret-Supplies-and-Basics.md

 Some paper litter examples:

 - Bio Catolet Litter is around £6-16 but can vary from where you purchase it.
-You can read about Bio Catolet and find suitable stockists on <a href="https://biocatolet.co.uk/" target="_blank">biocatolet.co.uk</a>
+You can read about Bio Catolet and find suitable stockists on [biocatolet.co.uk](https://biocatolet.co.uk/)

 - Back 2 Nature Litter is around £15-25 but can vary from where you purchase it from.
-You can read about Back 2 Nature and find suitable stockists on <a href="https://www.fibrecycle.co.uk/back-2-nature-1" target="_blank">fibrecycle.co.uk</a>
+You can read about Back 2 Nature and find suitable stockists on [fibrecycle.co.uk](https://www.fibrecycle.co.uk/back-2-nature-1)

 - Breeder Celect Litter is around £9-25 but can vary from where you purchase it.
-You can read about Breeder Celect and find suitable stockists on <a href="https://www.breedercelectcats.co.uk/breeder-celect-cat-litter" target="_blank">breedercelectcats.co.uk</a>
+You can read about Breeder Celect and find suitable stockists on [breedercelectcats.co.uk](https://www.breedercelectcats.co.uk/breeder-celect-cat-litter)

 ## Beds & Bedding